coffee2code/published-by/readme.txt

 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.
 * Change: Note compatibility through WP 4.7+.
 * Change: Remove support for WordPress older than 4.6 (should still work for earlier versions)
+* New: Add FAQ about showing or hiding the "Published By" column.
 * Change: Update copyright date (2017).

 = 1.1 (2016-03-21) =